Constructive quasi-uniform sequences over triangles: Constructive algorithms

 \end{lemma}

-\begin{proof} In this proof, indices are taken modulo~$3$, i.e., we write $(A,B,C) = (A_0,A_1,A_2)$ with $A_{i+3}=A_i$.
+\begin{proof} (See Figure~\ref{fig:vdC_separation} for an illustration of the geometric configuration.)
+In this proof, indices are taken modulo~$3$, i.e., we write $(A,B,C) = (A_0,A_1,A_2)$ with $A_{i+3}=A_i$.
 The distance from the central centroid $O$ to a corner centroid $P_i$ is one-third of the median issued from $A_i$, i.e., $\|O P_i\| = m_i/3$.
 Hence, the minimal distance involving $O$ is $m_{\min}/3$.
 The distance between two corner centroids $P_i$ and $P_{i+1}$ is simply half of the side connecting the corresponding vertices, i.e., $\|P_i P_{i+1}\| = \|A_i A_{i+1}\|/2$.
 Thus, the minimal distance between two corner centroids is $c_{\min}/2$.
 Since the separation radius $q(P;T)$ is defined as half of the minimal pairwise distance among all centroids, we obtain

 as claimed. \end{proof}

 We are now ready to prove the quasi-uniformity of the triangular van der Corput sequence.